MrLemonDev-Coding/Lem-XD/README.md

 📌 I do not condone or take responsibility for any misuse of this tool.
 Use it responsibly and within legal boundaries.

+# Setup
+Download the setup file and follow the instructions.

 # 🚧 Coming Soon...
 I am working alone on this multi-tool, and future updates will bring: